matrix-org/matrix-spec-proposals/proposals/4183-submitToken-error-codes.md

 The [`POST
 /_matrix/client/v3/account/3pid/email/requestToken`](https://spec.matrix.org/v1.11/client-server-api/#post_matrixclientv3account3pidemailrequesttoken)
 endpoint in the C/S API also specifies a `submit_url` response parameter, defining its parameters to be the same as the Identity API's `submitToken` endpoints.
-This MSC also affects this.
+Everything this MSC specifies applies to this endpoint in the same way.

 ## Proposal